A mother goddess represents or is a personification of motherhood.

 religious Order known as The Franciscans.
 He is known as the

 patron saint of animals, birds, and the environment.

 just humans, must be included in the celebration of Christmas.
 He

 requested that the emperor ask all citizens to scatter grain along the roads on

 Christmas Day, so that the birds and other animals would have

-Persephone was identified with the spring season and her return from the underworld each spring is a symbol
+return of the spring season - her return from the underworld each spring is a symbol

 Frey, a god in Norse mythology god

 of rain, sunlight, life and summer,associated with prosperity, fair

 The White Goddess Druantia - In poetry Druantia is an archetype of